SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 Legend:

-- `Private invocation = Yes` means the request never exits SGX and thus an attacker cannot know it even occurred.
-Only applicable if the executing node is remote.
+- `Private invocation = Yes` means the request never exits SGX and an attacker cannot know it occurred (only applicable if the executing node is remote)
-- `Private invocation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.
-Only applicable if the executing node is remote.
+- `Private invocation = No` & `Private data = Yes` means an attacker can know the contract used this API, but cannot know the input parameters or return values (only applicable if the executing node is remote)

-External queries of type `WasmQuery` work exactly like [Queries](#query), except that if an external query of type `WasmQuery` is invoked from `init` or `handle` it is executed on-chain, so it is exposed to monitoring by every node in the Secret Network.
+External queries of type `WasmQuery` work exactly like [Queries](#query), except that if an external query of type `WasmQuery` is invoked from `init` or `handle` it is executed on-chain; so it is exposed to monitoring by every node in the Secret Network.

 # Data leakage attacks by analyzing metadata of contract usage

 Depending on the contract's implementation, an attacker might be able to de-anonymization information about the contract and its clients.
 Contract developers must consider all the following scenarios and more, and implement mitigations in case some of these attack vectors can compromise privacy aspects of their application.

-In all the following scenarios, assume that an attacker has a local full node in its control.
+In all the following scenarios, assume that attackers have local control of a full node.
 They cannot break into SGX, but they can tightly monitor and debug every other aspect of the node, including trying to feed old transactions directly to the contract inside SGX (replay).
 Also, though it's encrypted, they can also monitor memory (size), CPU (load) and disk usage (read/write timings and sizes) of the SGX chip.

 For encryption, the Secret Network is using [AES-SIV](https://tools.ietf.org/html/rfc5297), which does not pad the ciphertext.
 This means it leaks information about the plaintext data, specifically about its size, though in most cases it's more secure than other padded encryption schemes.
-Read more about the encryption specs [in here](protocol/encryption-specs.md).
+Read more about the encryption specs [HERE](protocol/encryption-specs.md).

-Most of the below examples talk about an attacker revealing which function was executed on the contract, but this is not the only type of data leakage that an attacker might target.
+Most of the below examples talk about an attacker revealing which function was executed on the contract, but this is not the only type of data leakage attackers may target.

 Secret Contract developers must analyze the privacy model of their contract - What kind of information must remain private and what kind of information, if revealed, won't affect the operation of the contract and its users. **Analyze what it is that you need to keep private and structure your Secret Contract's boundaries to protect that.**